Corcovado National Park

 Sirena Ranger Station

 Sirena Ranger Station is the headquarters of Corcovado National Park.
-It has extensive facilities for the support of academic research, park improvement and protection activities, and for camping, overnight lodging and meals preparation.
-It is served by both charter air and boat access.
-It is connected to all the other ranger stations by well maintained trails.
-There are also a number of wildlife trails that are maintained in the Sirena area that provide a variety of options of day excursions for visitors overnighting at Sirena.
+It has extensive facilities for the support of academic research, park improvement and protection activities, and for camping, overnight dorm-style lodging, and hot meals prepared by Park staff.
+Sirena is is served by both charter air and boat access.
+It is connected to all the other ranger stations by maintained trails.
+There are also a number of wildlife loop trails that are maintained in the Sirena area that provide a variety of options of day excursions for visitors overnighting at Sirena.
 It has an extensive support staff and shifting populations of resident and visiting academic researchers.
 Sirena Ranger Station is located within the Corcovado Basin and boasts an unparalleled abundance of wildlife of all types.
-Unquestionably, Sirena Ranger Station is the best destination for maximizing wildlife viewing.
+The wildlife in the area is accustomed to human visitors and has for the most part lost its instinctive fear of man.
+For this reason it is possible to view unusual animals from very close range.
+Unquestionably, Sirena Ranger Station is the best destination in all of Corcovado for maximizing wildlife viewing.
 Below are descriptions of facilities that are hoped to provide prospective visitors with a full appreciation of what they may expect so that the best decisions can be made about whether to include this destination in travel plans and if so what to expect and what to bring to ensure that your stay is comfortable and enjoyable.

 Dorm Lodging.
 Sirena is the only ranger station that offers overnight lodging in dorm style accommodations for up to 20 dormitory guests.
 Each bunkroom has two bunk beds plus an additional single bed.
 Each two to three rooms shares a common restroom which includes a shower, sink, and toilet.
 Groups are berthed together in individual rooms and are not expected to share rooms with other groups unless by advance request.
-The bunk rooms are spartan, containing only bunk beds and mattresses.
-Some rooms have mosquito nets for individual beds, but not all do, and there is no way to ensure in advance that you will get one with mosquito netting.
-However, the rooms are all screened, though the screen size is not small enough to exclude no see-ums, which are only problematic when they swarm at certain times of the month and day.
-The dorm lodging does not include sheets, so overnight guests should bring sheets to ensure their own comfort and may want to bring a personal mosquito net if concerned about mosquitoes and sand fleas.
-Since insect repellant is highly recommended for night hikes and some places during the day, visitors may opt to forego the mosquito net and rely exclusively on bug dope.
+The bunk rooms are Spartan, containing only bunk beds and mattresses.
+Rooms have screened windows, but the beds do not include either sheets or mosquito netting, so visitors should bring their own sheets or hire guides, who maintain equipment in lockers on site.
+Since insect repellant is highly recommended especially around dusk and during certain stages of the moon, visitors may opt to forego the mosquito net and rely exclusively on bug dope.
 In my overnight stays, I have never found mosquitoes or sand fleas to be a nuisance, and that is without using repellant, but I think that I am not as popular with mosquitoes as more tender and succulent people.
 The dorm capacity at Sirena Ranger Station is 20 individual beds divided among five rooms.
-Preference is always given to academic and governmental researchers and to MINAE employees and volunteers during park initiatives over visiting guests, so often dorm lodging is not available.
-To ensure availability it is always necessary to reserve in advance, and since reservations are not accepted more than 30 days prior to anticipated arrival, it is best to make reservations requests exactly thirty days prior to your expected arrival.
+Preference is always given to academic and governmental researchers and to MINAET employees and volunteers during park initiatives over visiting guests, so often dorm lodging is not available at short notice.
+To ensure availability it is always necessary to reserve in advance.
+Formerly reservations were not accepted more than 30 days prior to anticipated arrival, but that rule has been changed and permits can be purchased for the calendar year as far in advance as possible, though permits for the new year become available only starting December of the year in course.
 Dorm lodging carries a fee of $8 per person per night.
+To secure permits, click here.

 Camping.
 Camping at Sirena Ranger Station is restricted to a maximum number of forty campers at any one time.
-There is a covered platform that is dedicated to campers, and foam pads are provided to soften the floor a bit.
+There is a covered platform that is dedicated to campers; foam pads are no longer provided to soften the floor a bit, so camping visitors should bring a sleeping pad.
 There is an expansive lawn in front of the Sirena ranger station facility, and campers are welcome to pitch their tents on the lawn if they prefer this to the covered camping area.
-Common restroom / shower / food preparation facilities are provided for both the covered camping platform as well as the lawn camping area.
+Common restroom / shower / hand-laundering / food preparation facilities are provided for both the covered camping platform as well as the lawn camping area.
 For hot meals, priority is given to MINAE staff, visiting researchers, and visitors that are staying in dorm housing.
-If the meal capacity is not exhausted by these groups at the time reservations are secured for camping, then prepared meals can be reserved in advance.
+If the meal capacity is not exhausted by these groups at the time reservations are secured for camping, then prepared meals can be reserved and purchased in advance.
 However, the food preparation area beside the tent platform is roomy with many sinks and surfaces and cooking areas for the use of camp stoves and is actually very convenient for those campers prepared to cook their own meals.
 Camping is $4 per night per person.
+To secure permits, click here.

 Hot Meals.
 Sirena Ranger Station has a fully equipped kitchen and staff that is responsible for the preparation of three meals per day for the MINAE employees stationed at the park, visiting researchers, and the visiting public.
 However, the kitchen has a capacity of around 30 persons, so meal service at Sirena is first come, first served.
 Beyond employees, meal priorities are extended first to researchers, then to dorm lodgers, and finally to campers and day visitors arriving by boat from Drake or that fly in from Jimenez on a charter flight.
-Meals are typical Costa Rican casados for lunch and dinner and gallo pinto for breakfast.
-Portions are hearty, and the fare is simple but quite appetizing.
+Meals are typical Costa Rican casados for lunch and dinner and gallo pinto.
+Portions are hearty, and the fare is simple but quite satisfying.
 Meals are served with cold water and cold fruit drinks made from dried mixes (like Tang, only not meant for astronauts) as well as coffee.
 Lunch and dinner typically includes: rice, bean, salad, some type of meat, fried bananas, and a fricassee palmito or potato dish or else stir fried mixed vegetables.
 Breakfast includes gallo pinto with eggs, cheese or ham, two types of fruit, toast and fried sweet bananas.
-Meal prices for foreigners are as follows: breakfast: $15; lunch: $20; dinner: $20; Costa Rican nationals pay around half this amount.
-Meals must be reserved in advance as meal preparation at Sirena is based upon the number of pre-ordered meals.
+Meal prices for foreigners are as follows: breakfast: $20; lunch: $25; dinner: $2025 Costa Rican nationals pay around half this amount.
+Meals must be reserved and purchased in advance as meal preparation at Sirena is based upon the number of pre-ordered meals.
 There is no provision for food sales outside of this structure.
+To secure permits, click here.

 Laundry, Showers, and Water.
 The Sirena infrastructure includes extensive facilities for hand-washing laundry, and there are a large number of showers.
 Perhaps at peak occupancy the facilities become congested, but commonly there is plenty of room and sinks and showers for everybody to take care of their laundering and showering requirements without having to stand in line or wait.
 The water at the facility is all potable, so water bottles can be filled without concern for filtration or supplemental water purification tablets.